2/24: Natural avalanche observed on the North face of Goodwills’ ~5500′, D-2.5, 200-300′ wide ran to the bottom of the slope ~600′, crown ~5′ deep.

 HN24W= total water received last 24 hours in inches

 Thompson Pass weather history 19/20 season beginning 12/21 through 1/23.
 Click on links below to see full size image.

 TP wx chart through 2/19

-Strong north east winds will affect our area decreasing surface stability and further stressing weak layers deep within our snowpack.
+Strong north east winds have affected our area decreasing surface stability and further stressing weak layers deep within our snowpack.

 Our area has received up to 4′ of snow with strong south east- south west winds, and warm temperatures since 2/17.

-In areas that have received natural avalanches old instabilities will have been flushed out.
-In areas that did not slide weak layers deep in the snowpack still exist.
-These weak layers will be difficult to affect due to their depth, but would produce very large avalanches if triggered.
+In areas that did not slide 2/19-2/23, weak layers deep in the snowpack still exist.
+These weak layers will be difficult to affect due to their depth, but would produce very large deadly avalanches if triggered.

 Forecast Confidence is Low.